Once you've decided VDI is right for your organization, it's time to get a project plan under way.

 Planning your first virtual desktop implementation can be overwhelming, and you'll probably hit a few snags, but you can learn from those who have gone before you.
 This VDI pilot project guide will help you navigate vendors and software options and ensure that you don't fall into any of the common pitfalls.
 See how other pilots have succeeded and why some have failed.

-Choosing the right products for your VDI project plan begins with understanding the companies that offer them.
-Virtual desktop infrastructure is heavily dependent on the network, so it's important to be familiar with the well-known display protocol vendors and the newcomers.
-Your VDI implementation will benefit from finding out who the major VDI players are -- Citrix Systems, Microsoft, Hewlett-Packard, Red Hat and others -- and all that they have to offer.
+Choosing the right products for your VDI project plan begins with understanding the vendors in the market.
+Your VDI implementation will benefit from finding out who the major VDI players are -- Citrix VMware, Dell and Microsoft -- and all that they have to offer.
+Continue Reading

 Before you get moving on your VDI pilot project, be aware of why desktop virtualization fails.
-Leave behind your bad habits, understand that desktops and servers are different animals, set specific goals and don't just implement VDI because the cool kids are doing it.
+Leave behind your bad habits, understand that desktops and servers are different animals, set specific goals and don't just implement VDI just because the cool kids are doing it.
+Continue Reading

 VDI project failure and success stories

 A VDI pilot project can be overwhelming, so you can benefit from the lessons this IT expert learned the hard way.
 For example, focus your attention on the end-user experience rather than simply monitoring the system.
-Plus, don't forget about WAN optimization just because it's a VDI implementation.
 Follow these and other pieces of advice to ensure that you're ready to take on VDI.
+Continue Reading

 When starting your VDI project plan, it's important to test product options so you know which one works best for your environment.
 Your company may be a faithful VMware customer, but you might discover a Citrix product that works even better, or vice versa.
-As you test VDI and compare products, consider the proof-of-concept (POC) virtual infrastructure, the end-user experience and whether to use thick or thin clients.
+As you test VDI and compare products, consider the proof of concept virtual infrastructure, the end-user experience and whether to use thick or thin clients.
+Continue Reading